rail-pay/rail/packages/join-server/README.md

 ### Adding custom fields to join requests

-In many cases, you'll want to pass some additional information from the end-user app to the join server, such as CAPTCHA responses or other information used to accept the new member.
+In many cases, you'll want to pass some additional information from the end-user app to the join server, such as CAPTCHA responses or other information used to accept the new beneficiary.
 In that case, the join request will have the `vault` and `chain` keys plus your custom ones for which you can choose any names you want:

 ```
 {